 Scottish Engineering First Line Management: FLM

-First-line management training is designed to equip new or aspiring first-line managers—often known as supervisors, team leaders, or front-line managers—with the skills, knowledge, and competencies they need to effectively lead and manage their teams.
-These managers are responsible for overseeing the day-to-day operations and performance of a group of employees who are directly involved in producing products or delivering services.
+Our First-Line Management Training is designed to equip new or aspiring managers—often referred to as supervisors, team leaders or front-line managers—with the essential skills, knowledge and confidence to lead effectively.
+These managers play a critical role in overseeing day-to-day operations and ensuring the performance of employees who deliver your products and services.

-- Employee Retention: Well-trained first-line managers are better equipped to support and develop their teams, leading to higher job satisfaction and lower turnover rates.
+- Employee Retention: Skilled managers support and develop their teams, leading to higher job satisfaction and reduced turnover.

 -